dominant-strategies/quai-docusaurus/docs/participate/node/run-a-node.md

 To run a **global node** during the Iron Age Testnet, you'll need a MacOS or Ubuntu machine with the following specifications:

-- Fast CPU with 8+ cores
+- Fast CPU with 16+ cores
-- 32GB+ RAM
+- 64GB+ RAM
 - Fast SSD with at least 3TB free space
 - 10+ MBit/sec download Internet service

 To run a **slice node** during the Iron Age Testnet, you'll need a MacOS or Ubuntu machine with the following specifications:

-- CPU with 4+ cores
+- CPU with 8+ cores
-- 16GB RAM
+- 24GB+ RAM
-- 1TB free storage space to sync
+- Fast SSD with at least 1TB free space
 - 10+ MBit/sec download Internet service

 :::warning